tilt-dev/tilt.build/docs/ci.md

   {% endfor %}
 </ul>

-These each use [`ctlptl`](https://ctlptl.dev/) to set up a single-use cluster.
-But if you're considering other options, read on.
+Each example invokes [`ctlptl`](https://ctlptl.dev/) to set up a single-use cluster.
+But the `ctlptl` tool has many options for setting up clusters, depending on what you need.

 ## Single-use Kubernetes clusters

-If you're using Kubernetes for dev, you'll likely also want to use Kubernetes in CI.

-Tilt-team has this problem as well!
-Our integration test suite uses the latest version of Tilt to deploy real sample projects against a real cluster.
-So we have a lot of experiences with best practices.
+Running a Kubernetes cluster in CI can be harder than running one locally.

 Here are some options, with the pros and cons of each:

 ### Easiest: Cluster on VM-based CI

 [`kind`](https://kind.sigs.k8s.io/) is currently the gold standard for running Kubernetes in CI.
-The Kubernetes project itself uses it for testing.
+The Kubernetes project itself uses it for testing. `kind` can create clusters inside Docker.

 `kind` comes with the ability to run a local registry, so you can push images to the registry on `localhost:5000` and pull them from inside `kind`.